hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

     cat extra_data.json | besu rlp encode > rlp.txt
     ```

 Encodes the RLP hexadecimal string for use in a IBFT 2.0 or QBFT genesis file.
-The default is
+The default type is
 `IBFT_EXTRA_DATA`.

 Supported types are: